 During the Christmas season at Gardner-Webb we call upon others in the community to join us in ushering in Advent and anticipating Christmas.
 Our traditional celebration, featuring the University choirs, is held in late November or early December and is called Festival of Lights.

 A yearly tradition each spring, Undergraduate Seniors invite their families to come and be part of this special ceremony.
 Students are encouraged to visit with their classmates, parents and professors.

-GOAL STUDENT CAMPUS DAY
+DCP STUDENT CAMPUS DAY